MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/user-interface/adaptive-cards.md

 ---
-title: Adaptive Card control
+title: Adaptive Card controls
-description: Use Adaptive Cards embedded in forms in finance and operations apps
+description: Learn how to use Adaptive Cards that are embedded on pages in finance and operations apps.
 author: jaredha
 ms.author: jaredha
 ms.topic: article